MegEngine/MegPeak/README.md

 Megpack is a tool for testing processor peak computation, now support arm, x86 and GPU driven by OpenCL processor.

+## MegPeak can do
+MegPeak can do:
+* Peak bandwidth of instruction
+* Instruction delay
+* Memory peak bandwidth
+* Peak bandwidth of arbitrary instruction combination Although some of the above information can be obtained by querying the data sheet of the chip, and with guidance the theoretical the peak performance can be computed, but in many cases, the detail performance documents of the target processor cannot be obtained.
+In addition, the result through megpeak is more direct and accurate, and it can test the peak bandwidth of arbitrary instruction combination

 ## BUILD
 MegPeak only support [Cmake](https://cmake.org/) build system and require Cmake version upper than 3.15.2, you can compiler the MegPeak fellow the step: